ZhuShaw-han/starter-hugo-academic/content/publication/example copy/index.md

 ---
-title: "Simple and practical solvent system selection strategy for HSCCC separation based on the HPLC polarity parameter model of the target compound"
+title: "1.
+Simple and practical solvent system selection strategy for HSCCC separation based on the HPLC polarity parameter model of the target compound"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here